lokalise/lokalise-pull-action/README.md

 GitHub action to download translation files from [Lokalise TMS](https://lokalise.com/) to your GitHub repository in the form of a pull request.

+*To find documentation for the **stable version 3**, [browse the v3 tag](https://github.com/lokalise/lokalise-pull-action/tree/v3).*

 * Step-by-step tutorial covering the usage of this action is available on [Lokalise Developer Hub](https://developers.lokalise.com/docs/github-actions)
 * If you're looking for an in-depth tutorial, [check out our blog post](https://lokalise.com/blog/github-actions-for-lokalise-translation/)

-To upload translation files from GitHub to Lokalise, use the [lokalise-push-action](https://github.com/lokalise/lokalise-push-action).
+> To upload translation files from GitHub to Lokalise, use the [lokalise-push-action](https://github.com/lokalise/lokalise-push-action).

-*To find documentation for the **stable version 3**, [browse the v3 tag](https://github.com/lokalise/lokalise-pull-action/tree/v3).*

 ## Usage